openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 changed publishing in research and gave appropriate credits to researchers.
-The first journal purely dedicated to science was *Philosophical Transactions* which has been published ever since (e.g. one of the first scientific articles (Hook 1665)).
+The first journal purely dedicated to science was *Philosophical Transactions* which has been published ever since (e.g. one of the first scientific articles [@hook_1665].
 Publishing scientific journal articles became a pivotal building block of modern science.
-Researchers developed a common understanding that it is in the common interest for research results to be openly available to all other researchers (David 2004).
-This understanding of the necessity for openness in science ''“... led to the modern journal system, a system that is perhaps the most open system for the transmission of knowledge that could be built with seventeenth-century media” ''(Nielsen 2011).
+Researchers developed a common understanding that it is in the common interest for research results to be openly available to all other researchers [@david_2004].
+This understanding of the necessity for openness in science ''“... led to the modern journal system, a system that is perhaps the most open system for the transmission of knowledge that could be built with seventeenth-century media” '' [@nielsen_2012].
 Based on this core concept of publishing, myriads of partially institutionalized, partially commercialized structures grew.
 These structures developed constitute the cultural, political, and fundamental